aws-samples/amazon-cloudwatch-auto-alarms/README.md

 You can do this with a test execution of the CloudWatchAUtoAlarms AWS Lambda function.
 Open the AWS Lambda Management Console and perform a test invocation from the **Test** tab with the payload provided here.

 The [CloudWatchAutoAlarms.yaml](CloudWatchAutoAlarms.yaml) template includes two CloudWatch event rules.
 One invokes the Lambda function on `running` and `terminated` instance states.
 The other invokes the Lambda function on a daily schedule.
 The daily scheduled event will update any existing alarms and also create any alarms with wildcard tags.

+EC2 instances must have the CloudWatch agent installed and configured with [the basic, standard, or advanced predefined metric sets](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html) in order for the default alarms for custom CloudWatch metrics to work.
+Scripts named [userdata_linux_basic.sh](./userdata_linux_basic.sh), [userdata_linux_standard.sh](./userdata_linux_standard.sh), and [userdata_linux_advanced.sh](./userdata_linux_advanced.sh) are provided to install and configure the CloudWatch agent on Linux based EC2 instances with their respective predefined metric sets.

 ### Amazon RDS